Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

 As mentioned above, the regularization properties of the PDE \eqref{strong_GEN_PDE_MOLL} given by estimate \eqref{strong_GEN_ESTI_PDE} in Theorem \ref{strong_MAIN_RESULT_PDE} are the core of this work.
-Smoothing properties of linear partial differential operators of second order with non-degenerate diffusion matrix have been widely studied in the literature and, in that setting, the estimates of Theorem \ref{strong_MAIN_RESULT_PDE} are well known (see \emph{e.g.} the book of Friedman \cite{frie:64} or of Bass \cite{bass:97}).
+Smoothing properties of linear partial differential operators of second order with non-degenerate diffusion matrix have been widely studied in the literature for bounded H\"older coefficients.
+In that setting, the estimates of Theorem \ref{strong_MAIN_RESULT_PDE} are well known, see \emph{e.g.} the book of Friedman \cite{frie:64} or Bass \cite{bass:97}.
+For unbounded drift and source terms, those estimates have been recently established in \cite{kryl:prio:10}.
 In our case, the story is rather different since the diffusion matrix $Ba$ of the system is totally degenerate in the directions $2$ to $n$.
-However, as we already emphasized, the non-degeneracy condition assumed on the family of Jacobians $(D_{\x_{i-1}}\gF_i)_{i \in \leftB 2,n\rightB}$ allows the noise to propagate in the mentioned directions thanks to the drift.
+However, as we already emphasized, the non-degeneracy condition assumed on the family of Jacobian matrices $(D_{\x_{i-1}}\gF_i)_{i \in \leftB 2,n\rightB}$ allows the noise to propagate in the indicated directions thanks to the drift.
 It can be viewed as a weak type of H\"ormander condition.
-Under such a condition, the operator $L^m$ with mollified coefficients is said to be hypoelliptic\footnote{Pay attention that this is not the case for $L$ whose coefficients do not have the required smoothness in \A{T${}_\beta $} to compute the corresponding Lie brackets.} and it is well known that hypoelliptic differential operators also have some smoothing properties (see the seminal work of H\"ormander \cite{hormander_hypoelliptic_1967} or, for a probabilistic viewpoint, the ouvrage of Stroock \cite{stroock_partial_2008}).
-The tricky point in our \emph{weak H\"ormander setting} is that the pointwise gradient estimates \eqref{strong_GEN_ESTI_PDE} of Theorem \ref{strong_MAIN_RESULT_PDE} had, to the best of our knowledge, not been established yet.
-Although such a setting has already been considered by several authors (see \emph{e.g.} Delarue and Menozzi \cite{dela:meno:10} for density estimates, Menozzi \cite{meno:10}, \cite{meno:17} and Priola \cite{prio:15} for the martingale problem and also Bramanti, Cupini, Lanconelli and Priola \cite{bram:cupi:lanc:prio:09}, \cite{bram:cupi:lanc:prio:13} for related $L^p$ estimates and Bramanti and Zhu \cite{bram:zhu:11} for the VMO framework).
+Under such a condition, the operator $L^m$ with mollified coefficients is said to be hypoelliptic\footnote{Pay attention that this is not the case for $L$ whose coefficients do not have the required smoothness in \A{T${}_\beta $} to compute the corresponding Lie brackets.} and it is well known that hypoelliptic differential operators also have some smoothing properties (see the seminal work of H\"ormander \cite{hormander_hypoelliptic_1967} or, for a probabilistic viewpoint, the monograph of Stroock \cite{stroock_partial_2008}).
+The tricky point in our \emph{weak H\"ormander setting} is that the pointwise gradient estimates \eqref{strong_GEN_ESTI_PDE} of Theorem \ref{strong_MAIN_RESULT_PDE} had, to the best of our knowledge, not been established yet, even though such a setting has already been considered by several authors (see \emph{e.g.} Delarue and Menozzi \cite{dela:meno:10} for density estimates, Menozzi \cite{meno:10}, \cite{meno:17} and Priola \cite{prio:15} for the martingale problem and also Bramanti \textit{et al.} \cite{bram:cupi:lanc:prio:09}, \cite{bram:cupi:lanc:prio:13} for related $L^p$ estimates and Bramanti and Zhu \cite{bram:zhu:11} for the VMO framework).
 We can mention the work of Lorenzi \cite{lore:05} which gives gradient estimates in the degenerate kinetic like case ($n=2$ in our framework) when the diffusion coefficient is sufficiently smooth and the drift linear.
 We point out that our main estimate in Theorem \ref{strong_MAIN_RESULT_PDE} needs precisely to be uniform w.r.t. the mollification parameter and therefore does not depend on the smoothness of $\gF^m,a^m$, but only on known parameters appearing in \A{A}.
 Again, this is what would also allow to transfer those bounds to equation \eqref{strong_GEN_PDE} from a suitable compactness argument, extending well known results for non-degenerate diffusions with H\"older coefficients to the current degenerate setting. \\